HR Consulting

 Solutions:

-• Training and support programs
+• Provide training and support programs for smooth adoption

-• Quick wins to build momentum
+• Implement quick wins to build momentum and confidence

 Challenge: Resource Constraints